redchairlabs/TheDecimalClock/README.md

 ### MSD Automatic Reset and Clock Manual Reset
 The clock contains two reset circuits.
 An automatic reset for Most Significant Digit (MSD) and a manual reset pushbutton for ALL digits.

 The MSD (day counter) automatic reset circuit will send a pulse to the MSD 4026 IC (U17) reset pin once the seventh day of the week is reached.
-The reset circuit utilizes a three inoput AND gate (U3C) to monitor two conditions to set the reset pulse.
+The reset circuit utilizes a three input AND gate (U3C) to monitor two conditions to set the reset pulse.
 The first is U17 CARRY OUT not true and the second is a bit derrived from an NPN transistor (Q2) that monitors the "F" segment output of U17 for NOT TRUE.
 The third input of the AND gate is tied to +5v.
 The output of the AND gate is used to reset the MSD.

 The manual reset is a push button used to set the time of the clock.
 This works by sending a pulse to all 4026 reset pins (U5, U7, U9, U11, U13, U15, and U17).
 The manual reset circuit will pulse the MSD (U17) through a 1N4148 diode (D1).
 The diode prevents the MSD automatic reset pulse from back feeding into the manual pulse circuit and resetting the remaining digits.